Eskilstuna in Miniature ~ Brooklyn, New York

 We arrived at our new residence and found it to be exceptionally good, very good food and nice rooms.
 Mrs. Lundin, the woman we took our meals with, is Swedish, however she has been in America for about 30 years, Swedish traditions are maintained there and Swedish is always spoken.
 She is a very good woman, fair in every way, and kind and helpful toward her countrymen.
 We immediately felt just like her own children, so to say.
 We stayed there during the days, for the most part, though our room was actually a little way up the street, a few doors, as they say here.

-In 2016, I located what I believe to be the two houses “a few doors” away from each other in Brooklyn, at 670 and 662 Warren Street.3 The stoop was gone from No. 670, but No. 662 appeared much as it must have when Mrs. Lundin took in boarders.
+In 2016, I located the two houses “a few doors” away from each other in Brooklyn, at 670 and 662 Warren Street.3 The stoop was gone from No. 670, but No. 662 appeared much as it must have when Mrs. Lundin took in boarders.
 Just a few blocks away is Frederick Law Olmsted’s Prospect Park.
 It pleases me to know that on his first Sunday in America my grandfather, Albin, visited Olmsted’s creation (as I did 114 years later) declaring, Prospect Park takes first place among parks.
-Shortly thereafter Albin went twice to Coney Island where he found all kinds of entertainment, both “believable and unbelievable.”
+Shortly thereafter Albin went twice to Coney Island where he found all kinds of entertainment, both believable and unbelievable.
 What an adventure for a 26-year-old!

 In 2018, I visited Norberg train station in Sweden where young Albin had begun his journey among family.
 Photos of the town, including the station, are posted at: Norberg, 2018.

 I have now stood at the beginning and end of my grandfather’s 1902 journey.

 This work by Bruce Jacobson is licensed under Creative Commons 4.0 International License—Attribution-ShareAlike.